qnope/Little-Type-Library/README.md

 ```

 ## strong_type
-If you never heard about strong types, you better go to see the [Jonathan Boccara's blog](http://fluentcpp.com) before reading the following section.
-Actually, I was inspired a lot from his articles about strong typing.
-For people that does not want to read everything, here is a little summary.
+If you have never heard about strong types, you better go to see [Jonathan Boccara's blog](http://fluentcpp.com) before reading the following section.
+Actually, I was inspired a lot by his articles about strong typing.
+For people who do not want to read everything, here is a little summary.

 Let's say you want to develop a GUI application.
 You want to create a window with a width of 800, and a height of 600.
 You will probably write something like: `Window myWindow{800, 600};`.
-However, how do you know if you are using `800` for the width and not for the height? `strong_type`s solve this first problem.
+However, how do you know if you are using `800` for the width and not for the height? `strong_type`s solves this first problem.
 Now you will write something like : `Window myWindow{Width{800}, Height{600}};`.
 Now there is no shadow of a doubt, and, obviously, you can not convert a `Width` into a `Height`.
 We add a kind of *type-safety* into our code.

 ### How to declare a strong type in LTL
 There is a type : `strong_type_t<T, Tag, Skills...>` in the `namespace ltl`.
-You can declare, for example, our prior `Width` and `Height` types as follow :
+You can declare, for example, our prior `Width` and `Height` types as follows:

 ```cpp
 using Width = ltl::strong_type_t<float, struct WidthTag>;
 using Height = ltl::strong_type_t<float, struct HeightTag>;
 ```

-You can get the value using the `get` function :
+You can get the value using the `get` function:
 ```cpp
 Width width{5.0f};
 std::cout << width.get() << std::endl;
 ```

 ### Add operation to strong types
-We saw that `strong_type_t`take `Skills...` template parameter.
+We saw that `strong_type_t`takes `Skills...` template parameters.
 But how to use them?
-As of now, Little Type Library has several skills available :
+As of now, Little Type Library has several skills available:

 - Arithmetic ones:
 	- `Addable` : `operator +`